 Marriott is consistently honored for being a top company for diversity and inclusion.
-It has been recently honored by Great Places to Work Institute® for being one of the 2013 World's Best Multinational Workplaces and "2013 Working Mother 100 Best Companies" for 22nd year.
-The company has also been listed as the #1 company for supplier diversity by DiversityInc, and has been honored by Hispanic Association on Corporate Responsibility, Black Enterprise, DiversityInc and Latina STYLE for D&I efforts in workforce, board membership and supplier diversity.
+It has been recently honored by the National Association for Female Executives as one of the top corporations for employing executive women, as well as recognized by Great Places to Work Institute® for being one of the 2014 World's Best Multinational Workplaces and "2014 Working Mother 100 Best Companies" for the 23rd year.
+In 2014, Marriott was named Corporation of the Year by the National Gay & Lesbian Chamber of Commerce.
+The company has also been listed as the #1 company for supplier diversity by DiversityInc, and has been honored by Hispanic Association on Corporate Responsibility, Black Enterprise, DiversityInc and Latina STYLE for diversity & inclusion efforts in workforce, board membership and supplier diversity.

-Marriott International, Inc. (NASDAQ: MAR) is a leading lodging company based in Bethesda, Maryland, USA, with more than 3,800 properties in 72 countries and territories and reported revenues of nearly $12 billion in fiscal year 2012.
-The company operates and franchises hotels and licenses vacation ownership resorts under 18 brands.
-For more information or reservations, please visit our website at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com and diversity inclusion news, visit www.marriott.com/diversity.
+Marriott International, Inc. (NASDAQ: MAR) is a leading global lodging company based in Bethesda, Maryland, USA, with more than 4,100 properties in 79 countries and territories and reported revenues of nearly $14 billion in fiscal year 2014.
+The company operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including: Marriott Hotels, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Moxy Hotels, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Protea Hotels, Marriott Executive Apartments and Marriott Vacation Club.
+Marriott has more than 361,000 people working worldwide at managed or franchised properties and corporate offices.
+Marriott has been consistently recognized as a top employer and for its superior business ethics.
+The company also manages the award-winning guest loyalty program, Marriott Rewards® and The Ritz-Carlton Rewards® program, which together surpass 49 million members.
+For more information or reservations, please visit our website at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com.